kewal28/flutter_firebease_login/README.md

-# flutter_firebease_login
+# Flutter Firebease Login

+In this app we will create login, signup and forget password using firebase flutter project.

+Flutter Version: 2.10.4

 ## Getting Started

 This project is a starting point for a Flutter application.

-Package used in this app.
+## Package used in this app.

 ```
 firebase_core: ^1.13.1